chrivand/Firepower_O365_Feed_Parser/README.md

 These instructions will enable you to download the script and run it, so that the output can be used in Firepower as Group Objects.
 What do you need to get started?
 Please find a list of tasks below:

-1. You need the IP address (or domain) of the FMC, the username and password.
-These need to be added to the APIcaller function and are obviously also needed to access the FMC (and FMC API explorer).
-It is recommended to create a separate FMC login account for the API usage, otherwise the admin will be logged out during every API calls.
+1. You need the IP address (or domain name) of the FMC, the username and password.
+These will be requested by the script the first time it is run.
+It is recommended to create a separate FMC login account for API usage, otherwise the admin will be logged out during every API calls.

+2. In the FMC, go to System > Configuration > REST API Preferences to make sure that the REST API is enabled on the FMC.

+3. A Network Group object and a URL Group object will be created automatically during the first run of the script.
+However, if you'd rather create the objects manually, you can follow the instructions below.

+4. It is also recommended to download a SSL certificate from FMC and put it in the same folder as the scripts.
+This will be used to securely connect to FMC.
+In the config.json file, set the *"SSL_VERIFY"* parameter to *true*, and then set *"SSL_CERT"* to be the path to the FMC's certificate.

+### Manual Object Creation (Optional)

-2. Create 2 Group Objects in FMC: *"O365_Web_Service_URLs"* (URL Group Object) and *"O365_Web_Service_IPs"* (Network Group Object).
+1. Create 2 Group Objects in FMC: "O365_Web_Service_URLs" (URL Group Object) and "O365_Web_Service_IPs" (Network Group Object).
 At first you will have to put in a random URL/Network, to create the group objects.
 No worries, we will override this later.

-3. In FMC, go to System > Configuration > REST API Preferences to make sure that the REST API is enabled on the FMC.

-4. Use the FMC API Explorer to do a GET request for the Group Objects.
+2. Use the FMC API Explorer to do a GET request for the Network Group Objects.
 This is done by going into the FMC API Explorer (can be reached at https://IP-addressOfFMC/api/api-explorer), and then clicking on *"Object"* in the left menu.
 The scroll down to *"networkgroups"* and click on *"GET"* and then again on *"GET"* in the right menu.

-5. Now you will need to copy-paste the the Object ID's of the Network Group Object (*"O365_Web_Service_IPs"*).
+3. Now you will need to copy-paste the the Object ID's of the Network Group Object (*"O365_Web_Service_IPs"*).
 The ID's will look like the following format: *"000XXXX-YYYY-ZZZZ-0000-01234567890"*.
 This is displayed in the *"Response Text"* output box in the right menu.
 You will need these later in the PUT requests to update the objects.
 Below is an example of how this output would look for the *"O365_Web_Service_IPs"* Network Group Object:

 ```
 "type": "NetworkGroup",